LemonLzy/lfinancial/README.md

-LFinancial is a Python package that generates financial fake data.
+lfinancial is a Python package that generates financial fake data.

 ---
 ```